Zaretto/p51d/README.md

 * Fix remote compass indicator and turn coordinator

+* Fix the spinner making some objects behind it transparent

-* Added pitot tube cover
+* Added pitot tube cover and tie-downs

+* Implemented coolant and oil radiator controls

 Authors
 =======